secure-systems-lab/dsse/specification.md

 ## Specification

-$signing_spec does not rely on Canonical JSON nor any other encoding or canonicalization scheme.
+$signing_spec does not rely on Canonical JSON, nor any other canonicalization scheme.
 Instead, the producer records the signed bytes exactly as signed and the consumer verifies those exact bytes before parsing.
 In addition, the signature now includes an authenticated `payloadType` field indicating how to interpret the payload.

 ```json
 {